Sign In

 What is the Makeup department?

 • Special effects including prosthetics, latex and animatronics.
-Most makeup artists can create many types of SFX from aging, burns, scars and lacerations out of their makeup bag if needed.
-SFX makeup, which includes prosthetics and animatronics, is incredibly specialized and will take many years to progress in.
+Most makeup artists can create many types of SFX from ageing, burns, scars and lacerations out of their makeup bag if needed.
+SFX makeup, which includes prosthetics and animatronics, is incredibly specialised and will take many years to progress in.
 Some of the work can fall into the remit of the SFX Department rather than makeup depending on the project.

 • Body makeup.
 A dedicated makeup artist will provide cover for any marks or tattoos and give the skin a beautiful finish that will register on camera.